hengshuaiyao/HengshuaiYao.github.io/README.md

 Hi, my name is Hengshuai Yao.
 I work at the awesome [Sony AI team](https://ai.sony/).

+My research has inspired Gradient TD (GTD), GTD2 and TDC.
+However, this was not recognized by the literature for some reason.
+I was also part of the TDC paper development.

 My research interest is model-based reinforcement learning, and step-size adaptation.
 Interesting thing is that I brought a connection between the two seemingly unrelated topics.
 The "learning to accelerate" paper below has the details.
 Understanding deep neural networks is my recent interest.

 I worked on multi-step linear Dyna-style planning, model-based approximate policy iteration, and a reinforcement learning perspective for PageRank.